andrejbauer/mathematics-and-computation/_drafts/2019-10-27-runners-in-action.md

 call $\mathtt{op}(a, \kappa)$ is "executed" in the current world $w \in W$ by computing $\overline{\mathtt{op}}(a,w) = (b, w')$ to get the next world $w'$ and a result $b$.
 The program then proceeds with the continuation $\kappa\,b$ in the world $w'$.
-Notice how the world $w$ is manipulated realistically in a *linear* fashion, i.e., the co-operation takes in the current world $w$ and yields the next one $w'$.
+Notice how the world $w$ is an external entity that is manipulated by the external co-operation $\overline{\mathtt{op}}$ realistically in a *linear* fashion, i.e., the world is neither discarded nor copied, just transformed.

 What I have just described is *not* a monad or a handler, but a *comodel*, also known as a *runner*, and the map $\overline{\mathtt{op}}$ is not an operation, but a *co-operation*.
 This was all observed a while ago by [Gordon Plotkin](http://homepages.inf.ed.ac.uk/gdp/) and [John Power](https://scholar.google.co.uk/citations?user=aOCekqQAAAAJ), and by [Tarmo Uustalu](https://www.ioc.ee/~tarmo/), see our paper for references.
-A short introductory account of comodels is given in Section 4 of my notes [What is algebraic about algebraic effects and handlers?](https://arxiv.org/abs/1807.05923).
 Perhaps we should replace "top-level" effects and "special" monads with runners?

 Danel and I worked out how *effectful* runners (a generalization of runners that supports other effects, apart from state) provide a mathematical model of